‘You Were Like Rock Stars’: South St. Paul’s Dave Palmquist Looks Back At 25 Years Of Girls’ Hockey

 It’s the 25th year — the silver anniversary — of the very first girls’ hockey season in this state.

 Only one man from that first season is still coaching today.
-And it turns out, he is got one of the state’s best teams once again.
+And it turns out, he has one of the state’s best teams once again.

 Ask Dave Palmquist to go back in time, and he’s happy to oblige.
 It was an amazing time to be a part of something up-and-coming.